 2. Industrially processed foods

-You may have already seen a few videos of a hamburger that was stored in a refrigerator and still looks fresh.
+You may have already seen a few videos of a hamburger that even after a week of “resting” in your refrigerator looks fresh.
 Consumption of industrially processed foods in society is growing, although they contain no or only a small amount of nutrients, vitamins, minerals, and enzymes.
-These are highly industrially processed foods that contain sugar, fat, salt, or a combination of all of them.
-It is estimated that up to 20% of people may rely on such foods.
+These are highly industrially processed foods that normally contain sugar, fat, salt, or a combination of all of them.
+It is estimated that up to 20% of people may be dependent upon such foods.
 And this number may be even higher in obese people.
-Such foods include, for example, chicken nuggets, chips, burgers, and so on.
+Such foods include, for example, chicken nuggets, chips, and the burgers we have already mentioned.

 3. Addiction to food and sugar

-Mainly sweetened foods high in fat and salt can stimulate the nerve centres in our brain.
-In contrast to minimally processed and healthy foods, such as cereals or rice, the consumption of refined sugars releases dopamine in the striatum, a part of the brain considered the reward system.
+Mainly sweetened foods high in fat and salt can stimulate the nerve centers in our brain.
+In contrast to minimally processed and healthy foods, such as cereals or rice, the consumption of refined sugars releases dopamine in the striatum, a part of the brain considered the center of rewards.
 These types of foods are therefore often compared to common drugs such as alcohol, nicotine, or cocaine.
 However, sugar addiction, both mentally and physiologically, is not as strong as addiction to drugs.
-It should be added that there is still a lack of studies carried out to definitively confirm the premise of human sugar addiction.
+It should be added that there is still a lack of studies carried out on humans to definitively confirm the premise of human sugar addiction.

 4. Lack of physical activity

 Stanford University has conducted long-term research, the results of which have shown that regular physical activity can help with weight loss more than diet.
-These assumptions are based on the fact that the percentage of women who had no physical activity increased up to 33% in more than 10 years, while it was similar in the case of men.
-However, low physical activity does not imply reduced energy intake.
+These assumptions are based on the fact that the percentage of women who did no physical activity increased up to 33% in more than 10 years, while it was similar in the case of men.
+However, decreased physical activity does not reduce energy intake.

 Several pharmaceutical drugs can cause weight gain as a side effect.
 These medicaments include birth control pills, corticosteroids, drugs to treat bipolar disorder, schizophrenia, or depression, as well as some drugs to treat diabetes.

-You probably already know that human metabolism slows down with age.
-It starts after the age of 20 when metabolism slows down to two percent each decade.
+Probably not new to you is the information that human metabolism slows down with age.
+This is starting to happen slightly even after the age of 20 when metabolism slows down to two percent in one decade.
 The slowdown in metabolism is mainly caused by hormonal changes in the body and loss of muscle mass.
 After the age of 30, we lose an average of three to five percent of muscle mass in ten years.
-However, it is possible to fight it with an active lifestyle and strength training.
+However, it is possible to fight this with an active lifestyle and strength training.

-When you are stressed out, the hormone cortisol is released into the body, which leads to an increase in blood pressure, as well as blood sugar levels.
-In addition, long-term increased cortisol levels have been shown to store visceral fat (found inside your abdominal cavity and wraps around your internal organs).
+When we are stressed out, the hormone cortisol is released into our body, which leads to an increase in blood pressure, as well as blood sugar levels.
+In addition, long-term increased cortisol levels have been shown to store visceral fat (fat that is stored between organs in the abdomen).

-In this case, stress factors also play an important role.
-These are phenomena, situations, or memories that cause nervousness and fear, especially in the case of long-term stress, or even increased heart beating, rapid breathing, and dry mouth.
+In this case, stressors also play an important role.
+These are phenomena, situations, or memories that cause us nervousness and fear, especially in the case of long-term stress, or even increased heart beating, rapid breathing, and dry mouth.
 Several types of stressors can be risk factors for obesity, and in the long term, cumulative exposure to these stressors can increase the likelihood of obesity.
 [19-20]

-In some cases, impaired health may also be responsible for unwanted weight, especially untreated hypothyroidism (low levels of thyroid hormone), diabetes and its treatment, or Cushing’s syndrome (a disorder caused by high levels of cortisol in the blood).
+In some cases, impaired health may also be responsible for unwanted weight, especially untreated hypothyroidism (decreased thyroid function), diabetes and its treatment, or Cushing’s syndrome (a disorder caused by high levels of cortisol in the blood).

 How to lose the extra kilos?

-Many people give up after a few days because sudden changes may cause a feeling of hunger and discomfort.
-Of course, it will always depend mainly on you, but it’s worth trying one of the following tips…
+Many people give up after a few days because a sudden change in them suddenly causes a feeling of hunger and discomfort.
+Of course, it will always depend mainly on you, but it’s worth trying one of the following ways…

 8 tips to lose weight